ArpiarSaundersLab/annsql/README.md

 ## Features
 - Query AnnData with **SQL**.
 - Return query results as **Pandas** Dataframes, **Parquet** files, or **AnnData** objects.
-- Create in-memory or on-Disk databases directly from AnnData objects.
+- Create in-memory or on-disk databases directly from AnnData objects.
 - **Fast** for complex queries and aggregative functions.

 ## Installation